NBA 08

 NBA 08 is an NBA basketball video game developed by San Diego Studio and published by Sony Computer Entertainment.
-It was released on September 26, 2007, for PlayStation 3 and October 12, 2007, for PlayStation Portable and PlayStation 2.
-The PlayStation 3 and PlayStation Portable versions of the game were developed by San Diego Studio, and the PlayStation 2 version of the game was developed by A.C.R.O.N.Y.M.
+It was released on September 26, 2007 for PlayStation 3 and on October 12, 2007 for PlayStation Portable and PlayStation 2.
+The PlayStation 3 and PlayStation Portable versions were developed by San Diego Studio and the PlayStation 2 version was developed by A.C.R.O.N.Y.M.
 Games.

 Gameplay

 In the main mode, a coach has had a rise in fame, but after last year's championship win, he announces he is retiring.
-It's up to the player to make his last year worthwhile.
+It is up to the player to make his last year worthwhile.

 Reception

 The PSP version received "generally favorable reviews", while the PS2 and PS3 versions received "mixed" reviews, according to Metacritic.